 A rising trend line can be drawn for each acceleration.
 Where a break below the steeper trend line signals a move to the next less steep trend line.

 The above chart is an example of decelerating trend lines.
-This phenomenon is the opposite of the acceleating one.
-Whre the price decelerates breaking a rising trend line but not resulting in any noticable reversal, and moves back higher.
+This phenomenon is the opposite of the accelerating one.
+Where the first upward wave is steeper than the subsequent waves.
+The price decelerates breaking the first rising trend line, but not resulting in a reversal, and moves back higher.
 A new trend line is then drawn to account for the new trough or peak.

 Remember: In theory, the price could repeat this pattern endlessly, but practitioners have concluded that three decelerating lines are the maximum that can be expected before a real sustained reversal.